 What Is Customer Attrition Or Customer Churn In Restaurants

 Customer attrition or customer churn rate is a metric that measures the percentage of customers that end their relationship with your restaurant. these maybe regulars who stopped frequenting your restaurant, new customers who did not like the service and so never return or any such customer.
 There are a number of reasons as to why your customer turnover might be rising but the base of each is customer satisfaction.
 If your customers are not satisfied with you, they will not visit you for the price you are charging.
 Hence comes the importance of customer satisfaction to reduce the customer turnover rate at your restaurant.

 Why Customer Satisfaction In Restaurants Is Important

 Customer satisfaction in a restaurant is what prompts customers to come back.
 It is important for not just restaurant profits but also repeat sales.
 The higher your customer satisfaction rate, the lower will be your customer attrition rate.
 Thus some reasons why customer satisfaction is important are:-

 - It reduces customer turnover in restaurants and leads to repeat sales.

 - It gives the restaurant a good social media rating thus attracting new customers

 Causes of Customer Attrition in Restaurants

 In spite of the business benefits that repeat customers bring, it is surprising that most restaurants fail to attract them and reduce customer attrition.
-Here are the top reasons, why your customers are not returning to your restaurant.
+Some reasons, why your customers are not returning to your restaurant could be:-